buzzobuono/llama-supercazzola/README.md

 ```
 for a custom prompt

-You can altro try intermediate checkpoints to better understand how the network progressivery increase its performance.
+You can also try intermediate checkpoints to better understand how the network progressivery increase its performance.

 ```console
 $ ./inference.sh "Mi scusi?!
 Ma lei a clacsonato?" models/ggml-supercazzola-512x16-f32-100.gguf # interence on a previous checkpoint